Anmol Adhav

 Blog

 Occasional notes on structural biology, bacterial defense systems, and experiences moving between countries and scientific environments.
-This will gradually collect short, readable posts rather than long essays.

 Contact